rafayak1/Portfolio-Website/README.md

-# Replit.md - Abdul Rafay Ahmed Khan Portfolio
+# Abdul Rafay Ahmed Khan Portfolio

 ## Overview

 This is a single-page portfolio application for Abdul Rafay Ahmed Khan that showcases a dual-persona concept - Software Engineer and Data Engineer.
 The application features a 3D gateway with animated avatars that transition into detailed persona sections with smooth animations, parallax effects, and interactive elements.
 Built with React, TypeScript, and modern web technologies, it creates an immersive "wow" experience for visitors.

-## User Preferences

-Preferred communication style: Simple, everyday language.

 ## System Architecture